 The DSP Toolkit Independent Assessment Provider should calculate the overall risk rating of the organisation's data security and protection control environment, for the in-scope assessments.
-Table 6 below allows the independent assessment provider to conduct this calculation. << Return to Risk and Confidence
+Table 6 below allows the independent assessment provider to conduct this calculation.

 Table 6.
 Determination of Overall Risk Assurance Rating